amyzhg/cs30-major-project/proposal.md

 # CS30 Major Project

-USE PROJECT GUTENBERG WEBSITE FOR BOOKS!!!!!!!!
+Thank you "Project Gutenberg" for the book txt files.
+License available with the files or online at www.gutenberg.org/license.

-## Amy's Final Project
+## Final Project Description
-My final project is going to be a monkey type style but with penguin classics where you would type while being able to read the book
+My final project is a minimalistic GUI with a book given on the screen, and the user gets to type while reading.
+There will be multiple books and where you left off typing will be saved through local storage.

 ## Needs To Have List
 - **Code Quality/Neatness**